shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 Starting at 11th level, you learn to add more enchantments to your forged creations.
 In addition to acid, cold, fire, lightning or poison, you may now add force, necrotic, psychic, radiant or thunder damage equal to your proficiency bonus to your forged weapons.
 Additionally, when forging armor, you may add +4 resistance to any one of the previously listed damage types to your AC.

-The effects of this feature last for 2 day.
+The effects of this feature last for 2 days.
 The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.

 ### Supreme Enhancement

-Starting at 15th level, by this time your enhancing skills have improved Exponentially.In addition to acid, cold, fire, lightning or poison, you may now add force, necrotic, psychic, radiant or thunder damage equal to your proficiency bonus to your forged weapons.
+Starting at 15th level, by this time your enhancing skills have improved exponentially.
+In addition to acid, cold, fire, lightning or poison, you may now add force, necrotic, psychic, radiant or thunder damage equal to your proficiency bonus to your forged weapons.
 Additionally, when forging armor, you may add +4 resistance to any one of the previously listed damage types to your AC.

-The effects of this feature permanent.
+The effects of this feature are permanent.
 The effects of this feature do not stack when used on the same equipment twice.

 ## Metal Master

 A Metal Master is just as it sounds.
-They live and breathe the flames of the forge, and strive to create the most powerful equipment they can.
+They live and breathe the flames of the forge and strive to create the most powerful equipment they can.

 Starting at 3rd level, (any weapons you create or modify are now +1)